-Continued exploration of major key harmony: secondary and extended dominant relationships.
-Continued study of melodic construction and motif development.
-Principles of linear harmonic continuity and guide tone lines.
-Minor key harmony; introduction to subdominant minor.
-Blues theory and chord progressions.
-Melodic rhythm, form, and melody/harmony relationship.
+This course is a continued exploration of major key harmony, particularly secondary and extended dominant relationships.
+Additionally, students continue to study melodic construction and motif development.
+Students learn principles of linear harmonic continuity and guide tone lines; minor key harmony; subdominant minor; blues theory and chord progressions.
+Students also learn melodic rhythm, form, and melody/harmony relationship.

-Continued analysis and application of major and minor key harmony; continued elaboration of subdominant minor and modal interchange; chord scale theory.
-Review of melodic construction and melody/harmony relationship; individual note analysis of melodies.
-Substitute dominant and related II-7 chords; diminished chord patterns; modulation.
+Students continue their analysis and application of major and minor key harmony; elaboration of subdominant minor and modal interchange; and chord scale theory.
+Students review melodic construction and the melody/harmony relationship.
+They also review the individual note analysis of melodies.
+The course introduces substitute dominant and related II-7 chords, diminished chord patterns, and modulation.

-Continuation of principles of modern chord progression: deceptive resolutions of secondary dominants; dominant seventh chords without dominant function; contiguous dominant motion.
-Review of melodic construction, form, and melody/harmony relationship; modal interchange; pedal point and ostinato; modal harmony and modal composition; compound chords; constant structures.
+This course provides continued study of principles of modern chord progression, particularly deceptive resolutions of secondary dominants, dominant seventh chords without dominant function, and contiguous dominant motion.
+Students examine melodic construction, form, and melody/harmony relationship; modal interchange; pedal point and ostinato; modal harmony and modal composition; compound chords; and constant structures.